-The DataMite's data can be analyzed in Performance Trends suspension analysis programs, like Suspension Analyzer or our smaller 4 Link Calculator.
-At this time, the only data actually analyzed in these programs is Shock Travel, where these programs determine the dive, squat, roll and pitch of the vehicle based on shock travel data and suspension geometry and measurements.
+The DataMite's data can be analyzed in Performance Trends suspension analysis program, the Suspension Analyzer.
+This DataMite program will send Shock Travel and Steering data, where the program will determine the dive, squat, roll, pitch and steer of the vehicle based on shock and steer travel data and suspension geometry and measurements.
+In addition, the DataMite program can send Track Map, Friction Circle, braking, throttle and engine RPM data.
+See Fig 3.41.